ethankennerly/effective-altruism-simulation/README.md

 ## Recurring Donations

-Budget.
+See budget.

+Income to donate each year.

 Donation depletes budget by amount.

 Cost on each button.

-Income to donate each year.
+When scheduling transfers, and already queued, add to queue.

 While out of budget, button is also non-interactable.

+Progress bar funding the action.

+When funded, a new rectangle of full progress moves from the progress bar toward the recipients.

+Repeat the last button pressed when funded.

 Button:
 - Eat Out And Entertain (One Night Per Week) $2000/year

-Repeat the last button pressed each new year.
+- Save

 ## Literacy Simulator